 7. Location, location, location

-Check the map of the city that you are visiting, and speak with locals before going out, especially in Bangkok, Pattaya and Phuket.
-For example, Soi 6 district in Pattaya is well-known for being packed with bars staffed by women.
+Check the map of the city that you are visiting, and speak with locals before going out, especially in Bangkok, Pattaya, and Phuket.
+For example, Soi 6 district in Pattaya is well-known for having a lot of bars where you can find a lot of (female) prostitutes.
 Soi 6/1, on the other hand, just a few feet away, is known for its ladyboy bars.

 8. Are you a ladyboy?

 Like mentioned, Thai people are pretty open-minded and there’s no shame in admitting if someone is a ladyboy.
-Now, of course, some might get upset if you think that they might not be all woman.
-So just ask in a cautious manner and it should be fine.
+Now, of course, some might get upset if you think that they might not be all woman but if you ask in a cautious manner, everything should be fine.

 9. Ask for her ID